-STOMP, Simple (or Streaming) Text Oriented Message Protocol, is a simple text-based protocol used for transmitting data across applications.
-It is much simpler and less complex protocol than AMQP, it is more similar to HTTP.
-STOMP clients can communicate with almost every available STOMP message broker, this provide easy and widespread messaging interoperability among many languages, platforms and brokers.
-It is for example possible to connect to a STOMP broker using a telnet client.
+Simple (or Streaming) Text Oriented Message Protocol, is a simple text-based protocol used for transmitting data across applications.
+It is a simpler and less complicated protocol than AMQP; it is more similar to HTTP.
+STOMP clients can communicate with almost every available STOMP message broker.
+This provides easy and widespread messaging interoperability among many languages, platforms, and brokers.
+For example, connecting to a STOMP broker using a telnet client is possible.,

 RabbitMQ supports STOMP (all current versions) via the Stomp plugin.
-All CloudAMQP instances has the Stomp plugin enabled by default on port 61613 (TLS: 61614).
+If enabled, all CloudAMQP have the Stomp plugin running on port 61613 (TLS: 61614).
 It can be enabled/disabled from the Plugin tab in the control panel.

-STOMP is recommended if you are implementing a simple message queuing application without very complex demands on combination of exchanges and queues.
+STOMP is recommended if you are about to implement a simple message queuing application without complex demands on a combination of exchanges and queues.